We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 The benefits of a well-oiled ticket escalation system

-A ticket escalation system ensures that urgent issues are fast-tracked to the appropriate teams or senior staff.
+A ticket escalation system ensures that urgent customer issues are fast-tracked to the appropriate teams or senior staff.

 This is very different from a typical FIFO (first-in-first-out) system in which tickets are prioritized exclusively in chronological order based on when they were created.
 That might seem fairer, in some situations, but has its disadvantages.